I’m an NSF Post-Doctoral Fellow at the University of Oxford in the lab of Tim Coulson in the Department of Biology I

 I began my path into quantitative ecology and evolutionary biology as an undergraduate at the University of Colorado, Boulder, where I earned a degree in EEB and in pure mathematics under the mentorship of Holly Barnard and Alexander Cruz.
 I’m broadly interested in how we manage natural populations, particularly in how we can facilitate persistence alongside factors such as environmental change and habitat loss.
-I come at this from a theoretical modeling perspective.
+In my PhD I came at this from a theoretical modeling perspective.
 It can be difficult for scientists to collect fine scale data on how populations can evolve to adapt to a changing environment, and the interplay between evolutionary and ecological dynamics, and so I work to create theory to fill those gaps in our understanding.